PeterC57/AIDevEnv001/README.md

 - **Usage:** You can run standard Terraform commands from the `terraform/` directory:
   - `terraform init`: Initialize the backend.
-  - `terraform plan -var="environment=dev"`: See the changes for the dev environment.
+  - `terraform plan -var="project_id=your-gcp-project-id"`: See the changes.
-  - `terraform apply -var="environment=dev"`: Apply the changes for the dev environment.
+  - `terraform apply -var="project_id=your-gcp-project-id"`: Apply the changes.

 ### CI/CD

 We have two GitHub Actions workflows defined in the `.github/workflows/` directory:

-- **`ci.yml`:** This workflow runs automatically on every push to the `main` branch.
-It validates the Terraform code to ensure it is well-formed and syntactically correct.
+- **`ci.yml`:** This workflow runs automatically on every push and pull request to the `main` branch.
+It performs the following checks:
+    - Lints the code using ESLint.
+    - Checks for formatting issues with Prettier.
-- **`cd.yml`:** This is a manual workflow for deploying the infrastructure.
-To run it:
+- **`cd.yml`:** This workflow is for deploying the infrastructure.
+It is currently a placeholder and can be expanded to deploy to different environments.
-  1. Go to the "Actions" tab in your GitHub repository.
-  2. Select the "Terraform CD" workflow.
-  3. Click "Run workflow".
-  4. Choose the environment (dev, staging, or prod) you want to deploy to.